 Workers' comp auditors require your payroll data segmented by employee classification code, with detailed breakdowns of gross wages, overtime hours and pay, officer and owner compensation, and subcontractor payments.
 These records must span the entire audit period and reconcile cleanly with your quarterly Form 941 filings.

-Most guides on how to prepare for a workers compensation audit stop at "gather your payroll records" and move on, as if locating and organizing that data were the easy part.
+Most workers' compensation audit preparation guides stop at "gather your payroll records" and move on, as if locating and organizing that data were the easy part.
 In practice, it rarely is.
 This guide covers the specific data fields auditors request, which compensation types count toward your premium and which are excluded, how classification codes drive premium calculations, the data extraction challenge that nearly every audit preparation guide overlooks, common audit findings that trace back to poor payroll data quality, and a step-by-step preparation checklist you can work through before your auditor arrives.

-Whether you are pulling workers comp audit payroll data from a modern HRIS or from a stack of quarterly tax filings and payroll summaries, the real work is not just knowing what auditors need.
+Whether you are pulling records from a modern HRIS or from a stack of quarterly tax filings and payroll summaries, the real work is not just knowing what auditors need.
 It is getting that data out of your source documents in a format that is accurate, complete, and organized by classification.

 What Workers' Comp Auditors Need From Your Payroll Data